apache/beam/templates/README.md

 ## Getting Started

-This section describes what is needed to get the template up and rrunning.
+This section describes what is needed to get the template up and running.
 - Set up the environment
-- Build Apache Kafka to Google Pub/Sub Dataflow Flex template
+- Build Apache Kafka to Google Pub/Sub Dataflow Flex Template
-- Create a Dataflow job to ingest data usign the template.
+- Create a Dataflow job to ingest data using the template.

 ### Setting Up Project Environment